-An associate degree earned in Canada can become a significant milestone for any international student, providing them with more employment options than a high school diploma.
-It also shows they have grit, a crucial factor in university admissions or job applications.
-If all those things have made you consider pursuing an associate degree program, this article is for you.
+An associate degree earned in Canada can become a significant milestone for international students, giving them more post-secondary experience than a high school diploma and helping them prepare for further study or employment.
+If those opportunities have made you consider pursuing an associate degree program, this article is for you.

-The list below shows the best institutions in Canada that can offer associate degrees to international students, so let’s take a look at them!
+The list below shows schools in Canada that offer associate degrees to international students, so let’s take a look at them!

 Top Schools Offering Associate Degrees in Canada